jmares/acme_corp/README.md

 **TOML**: Tom's Obvious Minimal Language

 **!!!**: The items in the numbered list at the beginning of chapter 2.2 all have the number 1.

+**!!!**: Exercise 2.5 should be moved from before chapter 2.3.1 to before chapter 2.3